DistributedSystemsGroup/zoe/docs/install.rst

     use_tls: yes
     labels: gpu,ssd

 This sample configuration describes three hosts.
-The DEFAULT section contains items that are common to all hosts, in any case  these entries can be overwritten in the host definition.
+The DEFAULT section contains items that are common to all hosts, however they can be overwritten in the host definition.

 Host ``foo`` does not use TLS (from the default config item), Zoe needs to connect to localhost on port 2375 to talk to it and users connecting to containers running on this host need to use the ``192.168.45.42`` address to connect.
 This ``external_address`` will be used by Zoe to generate links in the web interface.